Lansoprazole vs. Omeprazole: Similarities and Differences

 Omeprazole and Lansoprazole are PPI drugs used to treat and prevent acid reflux symptoms.
 Both work via a similar mechanism of action.
 Talk to your doctor to determine the best gastro-resistant tablets to manage acid reflux.

 If your doctor recommends Omeprazole, buy Losec MUPS 10 or 20 mg.
 Omeprazole 20 mg is enough to treat the symptoms.
-You can also order lansoprazole gastro-resistant tablets from registered pharmacies.
+You can also order lansoprazole gastro-resistant tablets from registered online pharmacies.